 How to Find a Pool Maintenance Professional

 The all-knowing search engine may not be the best tactic.
-If you Google “pool maintenance companies near me” you will get results returned of over 16 million in a little over a second.
+If you Google “pool maintenance companies near me” you will get results returned of over 150 million or so in a little over a second.
 But how do you vet them?
 Because companies paid for ads to appear in the top spots does not make them the best.
 The best company with the finest customer service could be down somewhere on page 9; you’ll never get through all those entries.
 Using Google solely for this purpose may not necessarily serve you well.

 - Angie’s List and Thumbtack